This article may contain compensated links. Please read the disclosure for more info.

-The smallest interval normally used in the music of the western hemisphere is the half step, or the semitone.
+The smallest interval commonly used today in the music of the western hemisphere is the half step or the semitone.

 Interval number names are:

-1 = Unison, 2 = Second, 3 = Third, 4=Fourth, 5=Fifth, 6 = Sixth, 7 = Seventh, 8 = Octave.
+1 = Unison/ Prime, 2 = Second, 3 = Third, 4=Fourth, 5=Fifth, 6 = Sixth, 7 = Seventh, 8 = Octave.